 The caramelized onion is utterly delicious, making a beautiful contrast with the richness of the eggs – while the vibrant spinach lightens the whole dish and the sautéed pine nuts contribute their luxurious nuttiness.

-If you think cucumbers are boring, this drink will make you reconsider that proposition.
+If you think cucumbers are boring, this drink will make you reconsider your position!

 Here, unpeeled cucumbers (which give the cocktail its deep green hue) are puréed with mint and tarragon to make an ambrosial juice.
 The purée is then strained, and the resulting juice is shaken with Hendrick’s gin and elderflower liqueur until ice cold.